 This is our favorite product in any category for price, quality, consistency and effect.
 Kiva designed Petra with low dosing and new cannabis consumers in mind.
 With 2.5mg of THC per mint, Petra offers a reliable way to get the medicinal benefits of THC without the disruptive psychoactive effects of THC in higher doses.
-Mints may take up to two hours to kick in.
-The effect lasts 4-6 hours, making these mints ideal for stress management at a low price point with neglible calories.
-In case the Kiva folks are reading, let's add a SKU with CBD + THC and give us more variety of flavors!
+Mints may take up to 2-3 hours to kick in.
+The effect lasts 4-6 hours, making these mints ideal for relaxation at a low price point with neglible calories.
+Kiva also offers a variety of flavors!